📑 Table of Contents

 K-Pop Merch Official Albums Photocards Shopping Hongdae Myeongdong Yongridangil

 Merch shopping is one of the great pleasures of a Seoul K-pop trip.
-But knowing which stores carry official goods versus fan-made items isn't always obvious.
-Here's the breakdown.
+Here's the breakdown of where to find official items.

 🛍️ Official Merch Stores

-SM Town @ DDP Official SM artist albums and merch available in-store.
-Korea-exclusive items sometimes available here that aren't accessible elsewhere.
+- SM Town @ DDP: Official SM artist albums and merch.
+Korea-exclusive items available.

 🛍️ Album & Photocard Shopping Streets